 How does continued health affect my health?

 High cortisol levels may lead to insulin resistance, high cholesterol, inflammation of brain tissue, suppression of the immune system, altered thyroid and pituitary function, insomnia, detoxification overload, and unfortunately more.
 Learn more here.

 How do I know if my body is “stealing” from me?

-Signs and symptoms combined with a good blood chemistry can tell a lot about the current state of your body and affected systems.
-Urinary hormone testing can provide definitive information on the state of your adrenals and sex hormones if need be.
+Signs and symptoms combined with a Functional Blood Chemistry Analysis can tell a lot about the current state of your body and affected systems.
+Hormone testing can provide definitive information on the state of your adrenals and sex hormones if need be.

 First, the thing you have most control over is your diet.
 Remember, it is the medicine you take 3 times per day.
 Eat to control blood sugar swings to keep cortisol levels low.
 Find out if you are consuming inflammatory foods.
 Look for nutrient deficiencies.
-Determine if you have any underlying infections or if body systems like your thyroid/gut are not up to par.
+Determine if you have any underlying infections, inflammation, or if body systems like your thyroid, gut, etc. are not up to par.

 Finally, try to control emotional and spiritual stress by whatever means work for you, be it surrounding yourself with people that speak to your soul, meditation, exercise, doing whatever it is that you love to do, or just laughing loud and often.